Cheap decorating ideas – it sounds ugly when you say it like that.

 I have to admit that I may be becoming a bit of a hoarder since becoming a design blogger.
 You never know what you’ll need when inspiration strikes.
 It usually pays off to keep these things around.
 When I was working on my living room makeover for World Market, I needed wall decor for around the TV.
 I shopped my house and used what I had to create a gallery wall.

 I also needed some items to place on the console table.
-I used grocery store flowers in my wooden caddy to create an impressive display for only a few dollars!
+Using grocery store flowers, I created an impressive display in my wooden caddy for only a few dollars!

 Look To Nature-

 Bringing nature indoors not only creates texture and serenity, it is also super cheap!
 I filled the large empty wall over my sofa with a branch and eucalyptus swag DIY wall decor.
 The branch was found outside and the eucalyptus was purchased at my grocery store.

 Using items from nature works especially well for seasonal decor.
 I used dried hydrangea’s from my garden in this fall vignette.
 The vases are empty coffee cans wrapped with twine.